How To Build Your Cybersecurity Strategy | Loop Secure

 “Once your company understands its risks, you can then focus on understanding what capabilities you need to build to protect it from an attack,” says Patrick Butler, CEO of Loop Secure.

 To do this, there are a number of frameworks you can use to build your company’s resilience.
-Here are some suggestions.
+Here are some suggestions:

 - Understand your company’s most critical business assets based on business risk.
 Typically, most organisations have little awareness over what assets need protecting and which are critical to the business.
-Therefore, it’s essential that security teams work with organisational leaders to understand the risks across all facets of the business, and to then prioritise the assets accordingly.
+Therefore, it’s essential that security teams work with organisational leaders to understand the risks across all facets of the business, and then prioritise the assets accordingly.

 - Once you understand your company’s most important assets, differentiate their protection.
 This means correlating the level of protection given to assets based on their importance to the business.
 Putting in place differentiated controls, such as encryption, ensures that you’re allocating the most appropriate resources to safeguarding the assets that matter most to your organisation.

 - Cybersecurity shouldn’t be seen as a risk in isolation.
 Rather, it should be integrated as part of the wider enterprise risk management and governance process.
 The potential for a cyber attack should be seen on equal footing as other risks to the organisation, and presented in relevant management and board meetings.
+This is a two way street, with executive teams and boards needing to be involved in the strategy like they would for any other key business risk.

 - With more and more devices being connected to the corporate network (i.e. personal phones and laptops), users now pose a greater risk to an organisation.
 They send personal emails, surf the web and choose weak passwords.
 Therefore, the practice of building an organisation’s resilience against potential attacks should be included as a part of staff training.
 Organisations should segment users based on the assets they need to access, and train each segment to understand the business risks associated with the everyday use of those assets.